 How does this 'ultimate' version of Smash stack up against the rest?
 Vocal concerns about past games were actively addressed.
 Every single fighter from the series is present (even Pichu) and joined by a colossal roster of DLC characters from the annals of gaming (let's not forget that this is the game responsible for bringing Banjo and Kazooie back home to a Nintendo console).
 The customisability is overwhelmingly vast, and it’s all topped off with super-solid single-player modes to boot.

 We’re not sure how you could make a more robust or pleasing Smash game.
 Super Smash Bros.
 Ultimate truly is the ultimate instalment in the series, and it makes you wonder where Masahiro Sakurai can possibly take this franchise next.

-With Super Mario Galaxy 2 Nintendo gave us that rarest of treats - a direct sequel to one of its finest games.
-While anyone who played and fell in love with Super Mario Galaxy would have been overjoyed to hear there was more on the way, the expectations on the sequel couldn't have been higher.
-Somehow it manages to take the baton from its predecessor and perform even more incredible feats, with the designers revelling at the possibilities of Mario's cosmic playground.
+With Super Mario Galaxy 2 Nintendo gave us that rarest of treats — a direct sequel to one of its finest games.
+While anyone who played and fell in love with Super Mario Galaxy would have been overjoyed to hear there was more on the way, the expectations couldn't have been higher.
+Somehow, Galaxy 2 expanded on the inventiveness of the original, turning up the colour dial to eleventy-stupid.
+This was Nintendo tearing up the rule book and pasting it back together in fascinating, surprising ways, flexing its beefed up and confidently creative muscles after the first game, with a huge variety of environments and obstacles, plus Yoshi and a host of new power-ups.
+It's an absolutely brilliant time.
 It may be missing from Switch's 3D All-Stars collection, but this game is truly worth hunting down a Wii for if you missed it.

 To argue over which Galaxy is better is pointless, really — they're both wonderful and utterly essential, so if you never got around to playing the sequel, carve out some time as soon as possible.